Written by Ada’s Medical Knowledge Team

-- Change diapers as soon after soiling as possible to reduce skin exposure to urine and feces.
+- Changing diapers as soon after soiling as possible to reduce skin exposure to urine and feces.

-- Clean the diaper area thoroughly with warm water alone, using a gentle, fragrance-free soap only where absolutely necessary.
+- Cleaning the diaper area thoroughly with warm water alone, using a gentle, fragrance-free soap only where absolutely necessary.
 Use soft cloths or cotton balls and wipe gently.
 If you are using baby wipes, make sure they are mild and alcohol-free.

-- Dry the skin by patting it with a clean towel, or allow the diaper area to air-dry.
+- Drying the skin by patting it with a clean towel, or allow the diaper area to air-dry.

 - Avoid talcum powder, cornstarch and other drying powders, as these can cause both skin and lung irritation.

-- Apply a barrier ointment regularly to protect the skin.
+- Applying a barrier ointment regularly to protect the skin.

-- Check that the diaper is not too tight.
+- Checking that the diaper is not too tight.

-- Wash your hands with soap after changing the diaper to prevent the spread of germs.
+- Washing the hands with soap after changing the diaper to prevent the spread of germs.